 Being alone isn’t always easy and it’s not really in our DNA.
 Growing up as a woman we’re expected to always be available to others as wives or moms.

 But when were we supposed to learn how to be alone?
 Hmmph that one was never explained very well was it.
 No one taught us how to manage without a wife or a mom role to play.
 Let’s face it, by choice or circumstance we can end up alone and we need to find a way to make it work, don’t we?

 If we want to be fabulous and hip over fifty let’s get down with this.
 Let’s celebrate and appreciate our own company and heck yeah, enjoy it!

 Here’s 8 things that are better when you’re alone

 Let’s face it.
 You need full concentration when you’re attacking a cone or a bowl of luscious creamy icy perfection.
 Staying on top of those drips and savoring your favorite flavor requires complete attention.
 I’m happy to share most treats, but ice cream?
 No. Way.

 Getting into your headspace requires quiet, lack of interruption and focus right?
 Maybe some can zone out in an airport terminal, but the rest of us need to be alone to achieve full mindfulness.
-Immersing ourselves in our bliss is best achieved without distractions.
+Immersing ourselves in meditational bliss is best achieved without distractions.